armilleiwilliam/howsy-project/README.md

     the basket is populated, refreshing this page the json returned shows the total price and total price discounted according to the promotion the user is entitled to.
 - to add a product: http://www.howsy-test.com?add_prod=P001.
 You will see a Json returned with a successful message and the product details, if the product code does not exist a message is returned.
-If you want to see the basket being populated open the home again, http://www.howsy-test.com.
+If you want to see the basket being populated open the home again, http://www.howsy-test.com, and you will see all the totals.
 - to empty a cart: http://www.howsy-test.com?empty_cart
 I could have added many other functionalities, but I understood you didn't have it to be too elaborated, but to see the structure of it and how different parts interacted with each other.